tanmaaayyyyy/image-and-videos-sort/README.md

 # image-and-videos-sort
-I has a ton of images and videos in my hard drive and was trying to sort them manually but it was taking too long and when tried looking up online, i was not able to find any sources that would help me automate this process so i decided to make one by myself.
+I had a ton of images and videos in my hard drive and was trying to sort them manually but it was taking too long and when tried looking up online, i was not able to find any sources that would help me automate this process so i decided to make one by myself.

 The file uploaded has a code to my work.